EU's Tusk criticises Nord Stream 2 as Brussels readies for Russia talks

 "I encourage you to be determined in demanding that all our rules stemming from the legal obligations ... as well as our political objectives are applied to this project in full," Tusk said in his letter to Juncker.

-In commenting on the letter, which has not been made public, a spokesman for the Commission said on Tuesday: "The Commission is an institution based on law.
-We therefore cannot take arbitrary decisions favouring a project, or blocking another on the basis of preferences."
+In commenting on the letter, which has not been made public, a spokesman for the Commission said on Tuesday Brussels would adhere to the law in handling Nord Stream 2.

-"The European Commission is now working on the legal framework that will ensure that the construction of such an important infrastructure does not happen in a legal void," said the spokesman, Margaritis Schinas.
-He said he hoped member states would endorse the proposal.

-Three sources in Brussels said the Commission was likely to approve on Friday the negotiating mandate proposal, which would then have to be endorsed by EU states before any talks with Moscow start.
+Two sources in Brussels said the Commission may approve on Friday the negotiating mandate proposal, which would then have to be endorsed by EU states before any talks with Moscow start.